Elztal: Walking and hiking

-The municipality Elztal offers many interesting routes for walking and to rest.
+The municipality Elztal offers a number of routes for walking and to rest.
 One favorite route is the small circuit in Dallau.
 It is especially nice in spring and summer.
 Parking is available at Krähenwaldparkplatz near to the Märchenwald.

-On the circuit there are a lot of branchings and inconspicuous forest paths.
+On the circuit there are multiple branchings and inconspicuous forest paths.
 The first peculiarity on the circuit is a hidden Tulip tree on the right side of the way.
 A few hundred meters along is a three-compartment crossing on the left side.
 The first way is only a path and leads to the oldest tree of the municipality.
 The second leads to an old and small chapel which is on a brook and a little bridge over it.
 On the other side one has the choice to go inside the Mariental on the left or the rest of the circuit on the right.
 From the main road you will reach a Y-crossing.
 So you have the choice to go to the right or to the left, but as it is circular you can go either way.

 One can then walk through Mariental.
-There are a lot of rare grasses, plants and bird species.
+There are multiple rare grasses, plants and bird species.
 In this valley can be seen the power of a volcano.
-You'll find a lot of big hurled magma lumps coming from the Katzenbuckel.
+One can find multiple hurled magma lumps coming from the Katzenbuckel.

 Other popular routes for walking are the hiking: